Exawind/openturbine/docs/dev_plan.md

 OpenTurbine will be designed to address shortcomings of wind turbine structural models and codes that are so important to the success of WETO modeling efforts.

-The computational
-algorithms will incorporate robust open-source libraries for mathematical operations, resource allocation, and data management.

 ## Development priorities and use cases

 *Development priorities:* Considering lessons learned from nearly a decade of